About 40 people were killed in coordinated attacks on Monday night in four Christian-dominated villages in the central Nigerian State of Plateau.

 Nigeria, the most populous African country, is divided along ethnic and religious lines.
 The central States of Plateau and Kaduna are located on the fault line between the mainly Muslim north and Christian and animist south.
 Hundreds of people have been killed in ethnic and religious clashes in both States in recent years.

-In 2012, the Islamist group Boko Haram – which has its headquarters in the north-eastern State of Borno – carried out several attacks against churches in Jos, the capital of Plateau State, fuelling sectarian tensions in the region.
+In 2012, the Islamist group an extremist group that is located primarily in Northern Nigeria More – which has its headquarters in the north-eastern State of Borno – carried out several attacks against churches in Jos, the capital of Plateau State, fuelling sectarian tensions in the region.